nagaraj-chan/ASI_DATA/README.md

 This dataset is typically used for:
 - Energy analysis
 - Load forecasting
-- Optimizing the balance between renewable generation and consumption
+- Demand reduction
+- Energy dispatch